tstack/lnav/docs/source/formats.rst

     :field: The name of the message field that should be inserted at this point in the message.
+    :timestamp-format: The timestamp format to use when displaying the time for this log message. (v0.8.2+)
     :default-value: The default value to use if the field could not be found in the current log message.
 The built-in default is "-".